amitpuri/Shabdkosh/README.md

 Few Assumptions

-- Uses songhiawathathe00longrich_djvu.txt as dictionary to get words and it is embedded resource in ASP.NET Web API Project.
-To update, it is required to be uploaded in code repo and GitHub action would run to deploy again.
+- Uses songhiawathathe00longrich_djvu.txt as a dictionary to get words, and it is an embedded resource in ASP.NET Web API Project.
+Update and upload this text file in the code repo, and the GitHub action would run to deploy again.
-- The code is test for 10K limits of text file and it is required to be tuned for bigger file.
+- The code is tested for 10K limits of the text file, and for the bigger file, it is required to be tuned.
-- It uses owlbot.info API to get definition of a keyword, It works well for top 5 words in term of occurances.
+- It uses owlbot.info API to define a keyword; it works well for the top 5 words in terms of occurrences.
 It may not work for higher numbers.
 It may be required to parallel tasks to optimize performance.

+The code is self-explanatory.